poetaster/keypeer.org/nl.md

  * 100 / month x 6  : server hosting, minor expenses
  * 24000 - 6 months developer time (part time, 20 hours a week, 50 Euro/h).
  * 1-2000 - Consulting with API service providers and payment processors, collectives, etc.
  * 1-2000 - legal consulting.
-We will no doubt need to do legal risk assesments as also the following.
+We will need to do legal risk assessment as also the following.
- * 5-10000 - Independant Audit.
-A proper final audit of the code could easily cost more.
+ * 5-10000 - Independant security Audit.

 # Compare your own project with existing or historical efforts.